didymosxr/sim2real/README.md

 # sim2real
 Rendered training dataset for ADAPT sim2real challenge.

 Dataset is part of a paper under review for CBMI2024.
-A release of the data can be found [here](https://zenodo.org/uploads/11029325).

-NOTE: the release of the dataset will be updated when the paper is going to be published.
+The release of the dataset will be provided once the paper is accepted for publication.